FRRouting/frr/doc/user/pim.rst

 .. clicmd:: ip pim allow-rp [rp-list PLIST]

-   When processing a (\*,G) source list entry for a particular gropu in a Join message, :rfc:`7661` dictates that the source address must be set to the RP address.
+   When processing a (\*,G) source list entry for a particular group in a Join message, :rfc:`7761` dictates that the source address must be set to the RP address.
 In some network designs, the sending router's idea of the RP for a particular group may not match ours.
 Enabling this knob disables checking that the source address in (\*,G) source list entries are equal to our RP